Lalithadev/Framework-Agnostic-ResponsiveSPA/README.md

 In this project, converting to epoch time format, converting image to base64, sending the current timestamp to server and, various other client validations are done.

-Responsiveness is acheived through Flexbox usage in css.

-HTML5 semantic markup is used.
+Responsiveness is acheived through Flexbox usage in css and semantic HTML5 markup is used.